onwidget/astrowind/README.md

   basePathname: '/', // Change this if you need to deploy to Github Pages, for example
   trailingSlash: false, // Generate permalinks with or without "/" at the end

-  title: 'Example - This is the homepage title of Example', // default seo title
+  title: 'Example - This is the homepage title of Example', // Default seo title
-  description: 'This is the homepage description of Example', // default seo description
+  description: 'This is the homepage description of Example', // Default seo description
-  defaultImage: 'image.jpg', // default seo image
+  defaultImage: 'image.jpg', // Default seo image

   defaultTheme: 'system', // Values: "system" | "light" | "dark" | "light:only" | "dark:only"

-  language: 'en', // default language
+  language: 'en', // Default language
-  textDirection: 'ltr', // default html text direction
+  textDirection: 'ltr', // Default html text direction

-  dateFormatter: new Intl.DateTimeFormat('en', { // date format
+  dateFormatter: new Intl.DateTimeFormat('en', { // Date format
     year: 'numeric',
     month: 'short',
     day: 'numeric',
     timeZone: 'UTC',
   }),

-  googleAnalyticsId: false, // or "G-XXXXXXXXXX",
+  googleAnalyticsId: false, // Or "G-XXXXXXXXXX",
-  googleSiteVerificationId: false, // or some value,
+  googleSiteVerificationId: false, // Or some value,

   blog: {
     disabled: false,
     postsPerPage: 4,

     list: {
-      pathname: 'blog', // blog main path, you can change this to "articles" (/articles)
+      pathname: 'blog', // Blog main path, you can change this to "articles" (/articles)
       noindex: false,
       disabled: false,
     },

     post: {
-      pathname: '', // empty for /some-post, value for /pathname/some-post
+      pathname: '', // Empty for /some-post, value for /pathname/some-post
       noindex: false,
       disabled: false,
     },

     category: {
-      pathname: 'category', // set empty to change from /category/some-category to /some-category
+      pathname: 'category', // Set empty to change from /category/some-category to /some-category
       noindex: true,
       disabled: false,
     },

     tag: {
-      pathname: 'tag', // set empty to change from /tag/some-tag to /some-tag
+      pathname: 'tag', // Set empty to change from /tag/some-tag to /some-tag
       noindex: true,
       disabled: false,
     },